quickcodes/college/BCA_5sem/components/syscall.md

 }
 ```

-- We use printf function in c language which a wrapper function provided by GNU c library which provides us some extra functionality but under the hood in reality printf runs "write" which is deeper level system call

-- Every time we try to use system kernal functionality we use system calls (syscalls).
+Every time we try to use system kernal functionality we use system calls (syscalls).
 Because at the end kernal is the real hero who does all the stuff.
 We write programs which runs syscall.

-- We programmers just get some wrapper functions like printf, scanf etc...
+We programmers just get some wrapper functions like printf, scanf etc...

-- But the why we just use direct syscall? 🤔 It is because the are complicated than our lower level wrapper functions
+But the why we just use direct syscall? 🤔 It is because the are complicated than our lower level wrapper functions

 ```
 write(1, "Hello", 5);
 printf("Hello");
 ```

-- To use direct syscall we want to learn about our kernal how it works, what file discriptor is, and etc. Which is very important btw.
+To use direct syscall we want to learn about our kernal how it works, what file discriptor is, and etc. Which is very important btw.

-- If want to know what syscall your program is making.
-You can use "strace" which trace system calls.
+If want to know what syscall your programs are making you can use "strace" which trace system calls

 ```
 gcc hello.c